ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Changing.md

     - Hydrate the repo and create a PR.
     - Once the PR is merged the config sync operator will pick up the updated configs in `gcp-tier1-infra/deploy/dev`.
     - Confirm synchronization of all resources from the [Config Sync Dashboard](https://console.cloud.google.com/kubernetes/config_management/dashboard) or by running `nomos status`.
     - Validate landing zone and workload functionalities for the `dev` environment in GCP.
-Proceed to `uat` if successful, restart the process if not.
+Proceed to `preprod` if successful, restart the process if not.
-1. `uat`:
+1. `preprod`:
-    - Set `version:` in `source-customization/uat/tier1-root-sync/setters-version.yaml` to the same value as `dev`.
+    - Set `version:` in `source-customization/preprod/tier1-root-sync/setters-version.yaml` to the same value as `dev`.
     - Hydrate the repo and create a PR.
-    - Once the PR is merged the config sync operator will pick up the updated configs in `gcp-tier1-infra/deploy/uat`.
+    - Once the PR is merged the config sync operator will pick up the updated configs in `gcp-tier1-infra/deploy/preprod`.
     - Confirm synchronization of all resources from the [Config Sync Dashboard](https://console.cloud.google.com/kubernetes/config_management/dashboard) or by running `nomos status`.
-    - Validate landing zone and workload functionalities for the `uat` environment in GCP.
+    - Validate landing zone and workload functionalities for the `preprod` environment in GCP.
 Proceed to `prod` if successful, restart the process if not.
 1. `prod`:
-    - Set `version:` in `source-customization/prod/tier1-root-sync/setters-version.yaml` to the same value as `uat`.
+    - Set `version:` in `source-customization/prod/tier1-root-sync/setters-version.yaml` to the same value as `preprod`.
     - Hydrate the repo and create a PR.
     - Once the PR is merged the config sync operator will pick up the updated configs in `gcp-tier1-infra/deploy/prod`.
     - Confirm synchronization of all resources from the [Config Sync Dashboard](https://console.cloud.google.com/kubernetes/config_management/dashboard) or by running `nomos status`.